Take part in the consultation on new RER A access to Val de Fontenay

 Updated on

+This project includes in particular the adaptation of the RER A accesses (works by the RATP and the subject of this consultation):

+- Creation of an additional exit to the west, near the General de Gaulle roundabout from the platform towards Paris It will promote a better exit from the south platform of the RER A from Marne-la-Vallée and will improve the safety conditions of the station.

-- creation of an underpass to the east, Allée des Sablons.
-It will make it possible to create a better North-South crossing to the east of the hub, particularly at the exit in the morning for the RER A from Paris and will prepare the future connection with metro lines 1 and 15.
+- Creation of an underpass to the east, allée des Sablons.xa0 It will create a better North-South crossing to the east of the pole, particularly as an exit in the morning for the RER A coming from Paris and will prepare the future connection with metro lines 1 and 15.

 For more information, visit: